Indiana bat: Predators

 The impact of natural predators on Indiana bats is minimal compared to the damage to habitat and mortality caused by humans, especially during hibernation.
 The presence of people in caves can cause Indiana bats to come out of hibernation, leading to a large increase in their energy use.
 By causing them to wake up and use greater amounts of energy stores, humans can cause high mortality in a cave population of hibernating Indiana bats.
 Human disturbance and the degradation of habitat are the primary causes for their decline.

+In Florida, Indiana bats may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.